 The bottom of the diagram provides a high-level understanding of how the four-step process is executed, who drives the process, and how it achieves high performance fast and at low cost while gaining employees’ commitment for change.

 Making the change

-The development of To-Be Leadership Profiles will have given organisations the ability to see the changes needed.
-Once the leadership reality is realised, a case for change can be made (right side of the diagram).
+The development of To-Be Leadership Profiles will have given organizations the ability to see the changes needed.
+Once the leadership reality is realized, a case for change can be made (right side of the diagram).